The Catskill Park is a New York State designated wilderness recreation area spanning 700,000 acres across four counties in the Catskill Mountains.

 Hiking Trails in the Catskill Park

-Greene County is home to five of the 10 highest peaks in the Catskill Mountains, and some of the best Catskill Park hiking trails in the entire 700,000 acre wilderness.
-Some top hikes to check out include:
+Greene County is home to five of the 10 highest peaks in the Catskill Mountains, and some of the best Catskill Park hiking trails in the entire 700,000-acre wilderness.
+Some top winter hikes in the Catskills to check out include:

 Catskill Park Mountain Biking Trails